thrasher-corp/gocryptotrader/backtester/data/kline/api/README.md

 ## data package overview

-This package will retreive data for the backtester via API
+This package is responsible for the loading of kline data via the API.
+It can retrieve candle data or trade data which is converted into candle data.
+This package uses existing GoCryptoTrader exchange implementations.
+See individual exchange implementations (https://github.com/thrasher-corp/gocryptotrader/tree/master/exchanges)[here] and the interface used (https://github.com/thrasher-corp/gocryptotrader/blob/master/exchanges/interfaces.go)[here]

 ### Please click GoDocs chevron above to view current GoDoc information for this package